 AI can also help insurers prevent attrition or lapses with their current customers.
 These efforts all start and end with data – on customers, their behaviors, and their risk for letting their policies lapse.

 AI can process data that insurers have collected as well as data outside of their systems.
 Social media information, demographics, purchase history, environmental factors, and more can all paint a picture about a customer.
-Algorithms can use this data to identify customers in need of attention and enable you to focus your re-engagement campaigns on that customer set.
+Algorithms can use this data to identify customers in need of attention and enable insurers to focus on re-engagement campaigns targeting that customer set.

 Then, using AI, you can launch a re-engagement campaign that contacts customers through their channel(s) of choice and when they’d be most receptive to contact.
 AI engagement for customers can be optimized and used to select proper channels, appropriate products, targeting, and timing of messaging to be most effective.